Subhadeep is a content marketer for hire. He has skills and experience to perform in-depth research and create engaging content.

 DSLRs use the phase-detection AF method, which is much faster than the contrast-detection AF system on a mirrorless camera.

 Photographers still vouch for DSLRs when it comes to high-speed low-light photography or action photography such as sports or wildlife.
-Although the likes of Sony a7R III come with improved low-light autofocus systems, it’s still limited to high-end models.
+Although the likes of the Sony a7R III come with improved low-light autofocus systems, it’s still limited to high-end models.

 4. Shooting Speed